 Travel and Tropical Medicine Elective

-The Travel and Tropical Medicine elective a one-month elective at the HealthPartners Travel and Tropical Medicine Center to give Internal Medicine and Medicine-Pediatrics residents the opportunity to complete an outpatient rotation with expert clinicians in travel and tropical medicine.
+The Travel and Tropical Medicine elective is a one-month elective at the HealthPartners Travel and Tropical Medicine Center to give Internal Medicine and Medicine-Pediatrics residents the opportunity to complete an outpatient rotation with expert clinicians in travel and tropical medicine.

 Residents will spend time observing and providing pre-travel consultations with physicians and advanced practice providers, as well as providing tropical medicine consultations (for the ill international traveler) with HealthPartners tropical medicine experts.
 Residents will follow a different provider each half day.
 During the rotation, residents will be expected to complete a one-week online travel medicine course module, in addition to reviewing written resources (textbooks of travel medicine) which will be provided.
 Pre and post testing for knowledge in travel medicine will occur on the first and last day of the rotation.